 In every business vertical, in every market, the output can be slightly different.
-Dynamic pricing is very much linked to social behavior.
+Dynamic pricing is very much linked to social behaviour.
 The effects, and the benefits it brings, very much depend on how the people react to it because it is the customers that define success or failure.

 Businesses running in different markets have effects and various customers, and in some cases, the possibilities are supermassive.

 In some other cases, Dynamic Pricing methods that are not as real-time but more predictable, such as weekly prices, work much better than real-time updates.

 And again, that is a result of the ability to be predictable and be predictable towards your customers, so they know what they can expect from you.

 So it was surprising to know that in every case, dynamic pricing successfully solved the flat price problem, but the magnitudes, the success or uplift, was very different in different cases.
 If I was going to predict now what the uplift on revenue or sales of a new partner coming from a new business vertical will be, that would be hard to tell without understanding the people and their particular behaviour.
 Because the prices are being optimised not for business but for the users."